0bsnetwork/Documentation/0bsnetwork-user-guides/node-instalation/installing-the-zbs-node-and-prerequisites.md

 ![](blob:https://teams.microsoft.com/a2325651-2f2b-4eff-bbc3-90d9f053c4c6)![](data:image/gif;base64,R0lGODlhAQABAPABAP///wAAACH5BAEKAAAALAAAAAABAAEAAAICRAEAOw==)​

-1. Enter this command with the link you’ve just copied to your command line: **wget link**
+3. Back in your Linux terminal, enter this command with the link you’ve just copied to your command line: **wget [paste the link you copied here]**

 ![](../../.gitbook/assets/wget.png)

 ![](blob:https://teams.microsoft.com/b23c518b-3cc6-457c-b157-9b5cda19f733)![](data:image/gif;base64,R0lGODlhAQABAPABAP///wAAACH5BAEKAAAALAAAAAABAAEAAAICRAEAOw==)​

-1. Once that’s downloaded, we’re gonna install it using depackage \(dpkg\):
+4. Once that’s downloaded, we’re gonna install it using depackage \(dpkg\):

 ![](../../.gitbook/assets/dpkg.png)

 ![](blob:https://teams.microsoft.com/18fa0062-f9b9-49f5-b19b-e9941764e9dd)![](data:image/gif;base64,R0lGODlhAQABAPABAP///wAAACH5BAEKAAAALAAAAAABAAEAAAICRAEAOw==)​

-1. Now we’re gonna navigate where the node package is installed using: **cd /etc/zbs**
+5. Now navigate to the folder where the node package is installed using: **cd /etc/zbs**
-2. Let’s edit the node config file now: **sudo nano zbs.conf**
+6. Let’s edit the node config file now: **sudo nano zbs.conf** If the Nano text editor is not installed on the machine you're using, you can use any text editor you have.
+Vim is usually installed on all Linux distributions.
-3. You will get this config file opened, change ‘node-name’ with your desired name and change the ‘password’ to your desired one:
+7. You will get the config file opened.
+Change ‘node-name’ with your desired name and change the ‘password’ to your desired one:

 ![](../../.gitbook/assets/node-install-2.png)

 ![](blob:https://teams.microsoft.com/61788ad0-2e3f-4080-b2a7-2a003c6aebce)![](data:image/gif;base64,R0lGODlhAQABAPABAP///wAAACH5BAEKAAAALAAAAAABAAEAAAICRAEAOw==)​

-1. Enable node’s REST API by editing the line ‘enable = yes’
+8. Enable node’s REST API by editing the line ‘enable = yes’

 ![](../../.gitbook/assets/node-install-3.png)

 ![](blob:https://teams.microsoft.com/98a98da8-b4c3-4485-a1c4-4684fb770c31)![](data:image/gif;base64,R0lGODlhAQABAPABAP///wAAACH5BAEKAAAALAAAAAABAAEAAAICRAEAOw==)​

-1. Once you’re done, press Ctrl + X to exit and save the config file.
+9. Once you’re done, press Ctrl + X to exit and save the config file.
-2. Start your 0bs node service with this line: **sudo systemctl start zbs.service**
+10. Start your 0bs node service with this line: **sudo systemctl start zbs.service**
-3. Now to check out how’s our node running, type this into the command line:
+11. Now to check out how’s our node running, type this into the command line:

 **journalctl -u zbs.service -f**